Volaris-AI/security-assessments/docs/template.md

 # Security Governance Report Template

+**Instructions for Completion:**
+Please fill out each section with clear, factual information and provide supporting evidence.
+For each item addressed:

+- Include URLs to relevant documentation, configurations, or logs.
+- Attach or reference screenshots or attachments as evidence where appropriate.
+- If no evidence or details are found, explicitly state “No findings” and do not fabricate any information.

+Use this template as a guiding structure for your assessment.

 This template serves as the foundation for assessing the security governance posture of a software vendor.
 Use it to standardize evaluations and ensure that all key aspects are covered.

 ---